Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 ![Target dbt Cloud configuration](assets/architecture-for-data-mesh-just-dbt-cloud.png)

-### Create the Foundational Project for the central data team
+### Create the foundational project for the central data team

-Now you will create the Foundational Project in dbt Cloud, which is to be exclusively developed by the central data team.
+Now you will create the foundational project in dbt Cloud, which is to be exclusively developed by the central data team.
 It is sometimes referred to as the **Upstream Project** when other dbt projects build upon it.
 Here are the steps:

 1. From **Account settings**, click **+ New Project**.
 2. In the **Project name** field, enter `Foundational Project` and click **Continue**.